opnfv/clover/docs/release/configguide/sdc_config_guide.rst

 The diagram above shows the flow of web traffic where all blue arrows denote the path of incoming HTTP requests through the service mesh.
-Requests are directed to the istio-ingress entry point using the Ingress resource (proxy-gateway).
-Istio-ingress acts as a gateway and sends traffic to the proxy-access-control service.
-Proxy-access-control mirrors traffic to the snort-ids service for it to monitor all incoming HTTP requests.
-The snort-ids asynchronously sends alert notifications to proxy-access-control over GRPC on port 50054, which is denoted in red, and stores the details of the alert events into Redis for other services to potentially inspect.
+Requests are directed to the istio-ingress entry point using the Ingress resource (**proxy-gateway**).
+Istio-ingress acts as a gateway and sends traffic to the **proxy-access-control** service. **Proxy-access-control** mirrors traffic to the **snort-ids** service for it to monitor all incoming HTTP requests.
+The **snort-ids** asynchronously sends alert notifications to **proxy-access-control** over GRPC on port 50054, which is denoted in red, and stores the details of the alert events into Redis for other services to potentially inspect.

-Proxy-access-control also sends traffic to the http-lb load balancing service.
-Http-lb deploys two versions (http-lb-v1, http-lb-v2) of itself by sharing the same app name (http-lb) but using a distinct version in the Kubernetes manifest.
-By default, without any further configuration, Istio will load balance requests with a 50/50 percentage split among these two http-lb versions.
-Both the load balancers are internally configured by default to send traffic to clover-server1/2/3 in round-robin fashion.
+**Proxy-access-control** also sends traffic to the **http-lb** load balancing service. **Http-lb** deploys two versions (**http-lb-v1**, **http-lb-v2**) of itself by sharing the same app name (**http-lb**) but using a distinct version in the Kubernetes manifest.
+By default, without any further configuration, Istio will load balance requests with a 50/50 percentage split among these two **http-lb** versions.
+Both the load balancers are internally configured by default to send traffic to **clover-server1/2/3** in round-robin fashion.

 A controlling agent that can reside inside or outside of the mesh can be used to modify the run-time configuration of the services, which is denoted in green.
-Python sample scripts that implement a GRPC client act as a control-agent and are used to reconfigure http-lb-v2 to load balance across clover-server4/5 instead of servers 1/2/3.
-The sample provides additional examples of modifying run-time configurations such as adding user-defined rules to the snort-ids service to trigger alerts on other network events.
+Python sample scripts that implement a GRPC client act as a control-agent and are used to reconfigure **http-lb-v2** to load balance across **clover-server4/5** instead of servers 1/2/3.
+The sample provides additional examples of modifying run-time configurations such as adding user-defined rules to the **snort-ids** service to trigger alerts on other network events.

 Deploying the sample
 ====================